makukha/importloc/README.md

 ModuleNotFoundError: No module named 'config.py'...
 ```

-Use explicitly relative path.
-Path separator will result in `PathLocation`
+Use relative path (similar to Docker bind mount).
+Path separator will result in
-instead of `ModuleLocation`.
+`PathLocation` instead of `ModuleLocation`.

 ```pycon
 >>> loc = Location('./config.py:conf')